Holacracy, the short version

 But as we waited, though my muffin was sitting right in front of me in the display, he didn’t grab it for me.
 Sara asked for her scone and he gave her a confused look and turned away.
 That wasn't his job.
 We watched as he went about pacing around the cafe doing nothing in particular.
 And no one seemed to actually be brewing that new pot of coffee.

 The whole thing was comically uncoordinated and lacking basic common sense.
 It seemed like everyone was waiting around for someone else to do the thing that everyone knew needed to be done.
-With no manager in sight to call the shots, no one felt willing or able to step up.
+With no manager available to call the shots, no one felt willing or able to step up.

 Obviously, in the grand scheme of things, this doesn’t matter at all.
-We survived and even enjoyed the delicious food.
+We survived and even enjoyed ourselves.
 But the story captures so much of what’s wrong with many workplaces.

 The employee was doing what he was told to do.
 Nothing more, nothing less.
 He was implementing the system as designed.
 He was asking himself “How can I do my job as cashier adequately?”
 He wasn’t asking “How can I most support the effectiveness of the coffee shop as a whole?”
 He wasn’t asking “How can this system be more effective?”